Image: 123rf/Ruslan Grigoriev

 Our brides share their wedding dress shopping tips here.

 Sleep will most likely be the main agenda.
-We’d recommend booking your hotel suite for at least two nights.
+We’d recommend booking your hotel suite for at least two nights if you’re down for some sexy time with your new spouse.

 They’re not machines.
-Feed them well in between your full day festivities.
+Feed them well in between your full day festivities and you’ll have happier bridesmaids (and still have their friendship after the wedding).

 Expecting them to recreate the work of wedding professionals will be unreasonable of you.